Barium carbide

 Barium carbide (also referred to as barium ethynediide or barium acetylide) is a chemical compound in the carbide family having the chemical formula BaC2|auto=1.
 It consists of barium cations Ba(2+) and acetylide anions -C≡C-.

 Preparation

-Barium carbide can be synthesized as an impure compound by reducing barium carbonate powder with metallic magnesium in the presence of carbon.
-Barium carbide can also be made by reducing carbon dioxide with hot barium metal at 600°C. These methods are used because of their high yield, and because the carbide is used to make acetylene.
-It can also be prepared by heating a barium amalgam and carbon powder mixture in a hydrogen current.
-The pure compound is prepared by reducing barium oxide with carbon at high temperature.
+Barium carbide (BaC_{2}) can be synthesized by several high-temperature reduction methods.
+An impure form of the compound is obtained by reducing powdered barium carbonate with metallic magnesium in the presence of carbon.

+Another laboratory-scale method involves the direct reduction of carbon dioxide with heated metallic barium at approximately 600 °C, producing barium carbide as an intermediate in studies of acetylene formation.

+Barium carbide may also be prepared by heating a mixture of a barium amalgam and powdered carbon under a stream of hydrogen, which facilitates the removal of mercury and promotes carbide formation.

+The pure compound is typically obtained by carbothermal reduction of barium oxide with carbon at elevated temperatures, a method analogous to the industrial preparation of other alkaline earth metal carbides.

 Properties

 Barium carbide reacts similarly to calcium carbide, but it's more fusible.
 When exposed to extreme heat, the barium will evaporate leaving behind crystals of graphite.
 It can also absorb the carbon in a solution at high temperature.